sxtnkyl/Project2/README.md

 GET /API/Connections/user/:user_id -user_id = target_id
 ```
 ```
-POST /API/Connection/user_id&:target_id //what is route for// does this create new connections?
+POST /API/Connection/user_id&:target_id //what is route for// does this create new connections?// going thourgh a list of connections and clicking on one person to connect with
 POST /LOGIN -create user
 ```
 ```